Instructions and advice for creating a Scheme of Learning in Sparx

 - Add or remove objectives: if you want to add more objectives to your week, or if you are starting from an empty template, then you can search topics in the left hand pane and drag chosen objectives into the schedule on the right.
 You can also delete objectives by clicking the cross to the right of the objective title.

-To help you make decisions about which objectives to add or remove use the orange i icon next to each one to see a Description, some Example Questions and Teaching Notes:
+To help you make decisions about which objectives to add or remove use the orange i icon next to each one to see a Description, the Example Questions which will show you every question a student could receive, and Teaching Notes:

-Once you are happy with your SoL then you can publish it:
+Once you are happy with your SoL then you can publish it using the options menu: